The Social Map tool provides you the ability to create captivating, customisable maps for collecting location-based feedback from your participants.

 Display

-• Marker Clustering - enables pins in the same location to be aggregated into a single marker with a number indicating the number of pins in this location.
-This removes visual clutter and allows you to take a broader view of your map.
+• Map Post Marker Clustering - enable multiple map posts markers within the same location to be aggregated into a single marker.
+This removes visual clutter and and allows you to take a broader view of your map.
 Marker clustering doesn’t affect the data, its just a way of visually consolidating the markers in one place.
 This option can be easily enabled/disabled from the block settings any time.

 • Display Marker Location - determines whether the geocoded location of each map marker location is displayed publicly and whether it is shown as an approximate or precise location.